 Quarry Hill was historically an island site, surrounded by infrastructure, isolated by roads and disconnected from its surroundings by the Eastgate roundabout and New York Road to the north.
 Since the demolition of the former multi-storey estate the regeneration of the site has been undertaken in stages, firstly by the cultural institutions and businesses which now make Quarry Hill their home.
 This next stage, spurred on by continuing surrounding development, marks the next chapter in Quarry Hill’s regeneration – SOYO.

 Our solution: a connected masterplan

 The vision for SOYO is one of connectivity and cultural identity.
-The masterplan is arranged around six building zones which will accommodate a large range of uses; the first stages include o ver 500 private rented sector apartments for Moda Living and an extensive landscaping scheme.
+The masterplan is arranged around six building zones which will accommodate a large range of uses; this phase includes over 500 private rented sector apartments for Moda Living and an extensive landscaping scheme.
 The establishment of key physical connections between existing routes and places, and the embedding of a coherent spatial identity to the site are at the heart of our design proposals.